daveho/Daemon/README.md

 main class.

-Running the example daemon: first compile the classes (will happen automatically if you import the project into Eclipse).
+Running the example daemon: first compile the classes (will happen automatically if you import the project into Eclipse, or you can run `ant build`).
 Then cd to the root directory of the project.
 Run the following commands:

 ```
 ./mkdemojar.sh